 State of implementation/results

 - On 07.09.2020 the project organized together with UNEP the first „International Day of Clean Air for blue skies“.
 Hanoi supported the day through a TV discussion and a pledge challenge.
 South Africa participated via an awareness raising campaign.

-- Hanoi´s Hoan Kiem district is supported in the implementation of an immediate action plan for clean air.
-More than 150 local agents have been already trained.-- The Institute of Strategy and Policy on Natural Resources and Environment prepared in cooperation with the project a report on clean air in Viet Nam.
+- Hanoi´s Hoan Kiem district was supported in the implementation of an immediate action plan for clean air.
+More than 150 local agents were trained.-- The Institute of Strategy and Policy on Natural Resources and Environment prepared in cooperation with the project a report on clean air in Viet Nam.

 - The Ministry for environmental affairs in Viet Nam reflected, due to the project´s support, for the first time clean air in the revision of the law on environmental protection.
 A revision of the national action plan for clean air 2025 was also supported by the project. --Johannesburg, Tshwane and Hanoi received support by the Stockholm Environment Institute in the modelling of their emissions and in the development of mitigation measures.